“… a handgun is nothing more than a weapon to help you fight your way to a rifle. ”

 In the end, both sides had fired over 2,000 rounds, and when the smoke cleared, 18 people were injured and two were dead.
 This was one of the longest and bloodiest shootouts in American law enforcement history.

 The incident sent ripples through the law enforcement community around the country.
 It became evident that a glaring hole in firepower existed in the standard officer’s loadout.
-Debate started, and the voices of officers began to be heard.
+Debate started, and the voices of officers heard.
 They needed rifles.
 While there have always been agencies that deployed rifles with their standard patrol officers, a vast majority of agencies only issued handguns and the occasional shotgun as their general weapons package.
 The detailed review of the events in North Hollywood, however, became the catalyst for agencies across the U.S. to review their policies regarding rifles.

 At first, many agencies scrambled to get rifles into patrol divisions.
 It was a mixed bag of weaponry ranging from Ruger Mini-14s to M1 Carbines.
 The rifle that ultimately would take center stage, however, was the AR-15.
 Taking its cue from the military, most agencies began to adopt the AR-15 as their primary duty rifle.
 It is lightweight, easy to shoot and was relatively inexpensive with which to equip an agency.
 Additionally, many officers across the country had prior military service and were already familiar with the AR-15 platform.
 This allowed for a fairly smooth integration of the rifle into service.